1998–99 Mersin İdmanyurdu season: Classification group games

 Mersin İdmanyurdu (MİY) 1998–99 Second League season first half game reports in Classification Group 1 is shown in the following table.

 Kick off times are in EET and EEST.

 Sources: 1998–99 Turkish Second Football League pages.

 Promotion play-offs

 Five classification group winners and the teams who took 3rd, 4th and 5th places in promotion group played promotion play-offs at a neutral venue.
-Play-offs played in one-leg elimination system in Antalya between 24–30 May 1997.
+Play-offs played in one-leg elimination system in Antalya between 24 and 30 May 1997.
 In quarter finals Mersin İdmanyurdu was eliminated by Çaykur Rizespor who finished Promotion Group at fifth place.
 Later Kartalspor has been eliminated by Göztepe at finals and Promotion Group second runners-up Göztepe won play-offs.